 Multan is sometimes known as The City of Saints as the city houses a large number of tombs of significant saints.
-Shah Rukn-e-Alam’s shrine is located close to northwestern side of the Multan Fort that was destroyed by the British during British Raj.
+Shah Rukn-e-Alam’s shrine is located close to the northwestern side of the Multan Fort and was destroyed by the British during British Raj.

-Tomb of Shah Rukn-e-Alam is the tomb of the Sufi Mystic Sheikh Rukn-un-Din Abul Fateh who was also known as Rukn-e-Alam.
+The tomb of Shah Rukn-e-Alam is the tomb of the Sufi Mystic Sheikh Rukn-un-Din Abul Fateh who was also known as Rukn-e-Alam.
 Rukn-e-Alam means pillar of the world, a name given to him by the people for his remarkable efforts in preaching Islam to the world.
-He was a prominent Muslim Sufi Mystic associated with Suhrawardiyya Sufi order in Multan.
+He was a prominent Muslim Sufi Mystic associated with the Suhrawardiyya Sufi order in Multan.

-Some more than 100,000 people come to visit the tomb from all over the country to celebrate the festival of ‘urs’ that is celebrated for the death commemoration of Sufi Saint Shah Rukn-e-Alam.
+More than 100,000 people come to visit the tomb from all over the country to celebrate the festival of ‘urs’ that is celebrated for the death commemoration of Sufi Saint Shah Rukn-e-Alam.
 ‘Urs’ is a festival held annually that is celebrated to commemorate the death anniversary of famous Sufi saints mostly at their mausoleums.
 Apart from devotees, tourists from around the world visit this ancient monument for its architectural beauty and historical importance.

-Tughluq empire emerged in Delhi in 1320 under Ghiyath al Din Tughluq also known as Ghazi Malik.
-Tughluq dynasty spread to various cities across the Indian subcontinent till its fall in 1414.
+Tughluq empire emerged in Delhi in 1320 under Ghiyath al-Din Tughluq also known as Ghazi Malik.
+The Tughluq dynasty spread to various cities across the Indian subcontinent till its fall in 1414.
 During this period, many buildings and complexes were built under the influence of Indo-Islamic architecture.
-Mausoleum of Shah Rukn-e-Alam was built by Ghiyath al Din Tughluq who founded the Tughluq Dynasty in the Indian subcontinent.
+The Mausoleum of Shah Rukn-e-Alam was built by Ghiyath al-Din Tughluq who founded the Tughluq Dynasty in the Indian subcontinent.

-Later, it was presented as a gift to the descendants and heirs of Shah Rukn-e-Alam by Muhammad bin Tughluq, the eldest son of Ghiyath al Din Tughluq.
-Muhammad bin Tughluq ruled Tughluq empire from 1325 to 1351 after the serving of his father Ghiyath al Din Tughluq over the area.
+Later, it was presented as a gift to the descendants and heirs of Shah Rukn-e-Alam by Muhammad bin Tughluq, the eldest son of Ghiyath al-Din Tughluq.
+Muhammad bin Tughluq ruled the Tughluq empire from 1325 to 1351 after serving his father Ghiyath al-Din Tughluq over the area.

 When Sufi Saint Shah Rukn-e-Alam died in 1335 at the age of 83, he was initially interred in the tomb of his grandfather Bahauddin Zakariya.
 Later in 1330, his remains were transferred and buried in the present tomb by his relatives.

-The tomb of Shah Rukn-e-Alam is built up of a structure that comprises of three tiers or levels.
+The tomb of Shah Rukn-e-Alam is built up of a structure that comprises three tiers or levels.
 The first tier is designed based on the geometric form of an octagon with eight straight sides.
-Form of this tier is different than that of other tombs in the city such as Tomb of Bahauddin Zakariya that has its first tier in the shape of a square.
+The form of this tier is different than that of other tombs in the city such as the Tomb of Bahauddin Zakariya which has its first tier in the shape of a square.

-The third tier lies on the top of second tier and is crowned by a dome with a diameter of 15 meters.
-All the architectural elements are composed in a harmonious way creating well balanced proportions and rhythm.
+The third tier lies on the top of the second tier and is crowned by a dome with a diameter of 15 meters.
+All the architectural elements are composed in a harmonious way creating well-balanced proportions and rhythm.
 It is a remarkable example of traditional architecture with symmetrical features.
 All the domes are topped by decorative finials at the apex.
 The height of the whole monument is 35 meters.

-Interiors of the mausoleum is a wide open space with no obstacles and columns.
-Internal space of the tomb comprises of one large chamber with its height from floor of the first tier to the large dome in the center.
-Interior walls of the chamber were initially covered with aesthetically pleasing tiles but most of the inner walls are plain now.
-Beauty of the interiors is enhanced by the niches made in walls using four centered arches in brick and wood.
+The interiors of the mausoleum are a wide open space with no obstacles and columns.
+The internal space of the tomb comprises one large chamber with its height from the floor of the first tier to the large dome in the centre.
+The interior walls of the chamber were initially covered with aesthetically pleasing tiles but most of the inner walls are plain now.
+The beauty of the interiors is enhanced by the niches made in walls using four-centred arches in brick and wood.

-Over years, this ancient monument went into dilapidated state that required necessary repairs.
-In the year 1970, tomb was undergone comprehensive renovation and conservation by outstanding masons, skilled craftsmen and architects of Pakistan.
+Over the years, this ancient monument went into a dilapidated state that required necessary repairs.
+In the year 1970, the tomb was undergone comprehensive renovation and conservation by outstanding masons, skilled craftsmen and architects of Pakistan.
 Footings and lower parts of the brickwork were renovated.
 Damaged tilework and woodwork were repaired by indigenous masons and craftsmen.